Celadon Group Truck Accident Attorneys

 - Commercial vehicle crashes

 How to Recover from a Celadon Group Truck Accident

 Arnold & Itkin has given hundreds of truck accident victims the means to rebuild their lives.
 Our firm has helped our clients win billions of dollars, allowing them to secure their future in the wake of a devastating accident.
 The Celadon Group trucking attorneys at our firm have represented regular motorists and commercial drivers alike, fighting to hold shipping companies accountable for the injury and wrongful death their practices cause.

 Our results have ensured that clients have enough to:

 - Put food on the table

 - Pay the mortgage or rent

 - Replace lost income and future earnings

 Shipping companies like the Celadon Group utilize their own investigators and adjusters after truck accidents.
-Their 'investigation' has one purpose: ensure the company pays nothing for the damage their driver or practices caused.
+Their "investigation" has one purpose: to ensure the company pays little to nothing for the damage.
 That's why our firm employs investigators and adjusters of our own—to make sure your claim is investigated fairly.

 Review your legal options with us in a free consultation.
-Call (888) 493-1629 or contact us online to schedule a time to speak with our trucking attorneys.
+Call (888) 493-1629 or contact us online to schedule a time to speak with our Celadon Group trucking attorneys.